juditanita/Astro-resume/src/content/project/shamanic.md

 github: 'https://github.com/juditanita/mysticthyme'
 url: 'https://herbsshopandretreat.netlify.app/'
 tags: ['react', 'tailwind','miragejs']
-slug: shamanic-shop-and-webshop-website
+slug: Shamanic

 ---

-##**Project Overview**:
+## Project Overview

-*The healing herb shop and More* is a fully responsive designed webshop with multiple admin possibilites.
-Herbshop encourages shops  to cohibit with small business owner who creates retreat while also allows user to buy product through the website.
+__Mystic Thyme__ is a fully responsive designed webshop with multiple admin possibilites, encourages shops  to cohibit with small business owner who creates retreat while also allows user to buy product through the website.

-#Objectives

-1.Helps business to list their retreat through online shops.
+## Objectives

-2.Develop a beautifully designed user-friendly web and mobile website.
+   1. Develop a beautifully designed shopify-themed user-friendly web and mobile website.

+   2. Helps business to list their retreat through online shops.

-2.Utilize tailwind,canva for style in combination with react and corrently miragejs.
+   3. Utilize canva for designing logo and other elements, styling with tailwind using react and corrently miragejs.

-Technology Stack

--Front-end:React, Tailwind, Canva

-Limitation:
-*Email is not yet implemented
-*Miragejs is not safe for authentication